hpe-dev-incubator/hpe-dev-portal/content/blog/real-time-smart-city-traffic-monitoring-using-microservices-based-streaming-architecture-part-2.md

 We made a single configuration change to Wildfly.
 We changed the port to 28080 instead of 8080, as it is already used by the sandbox.
 Wildfly runs in standalone mode, so the configuration file is in WILDFLY_HOME/standalone/configuration/standalone.xml.

 For monitoring, we let the streaming architecture work for us.
-We use the open source <a target='\_blank'  href='https://github.com/streamsets/datacollector'>Streamset Data collector</a> to easily redirect the sensor data to Elasticsearch so that we can actually monitor the system with a nice dashboard with Kibana.
+We use the <a target='\_blank'  href='https://streamsets.com/products/dataops-platform/data-collector-engine/'>Streamset Data collector</a> to easily redirect the sensor data to Elasticsearch so that we can actually monitor the system with a nice dashboard with Kibana.
 To set up Streamsets with MapR Event Store requires some work with version 1.6, or from the <a target='\_blank'  href='https://streamsets.com/documentation/datacollector/latest/help/#Install_Config/MapR-Prerequisites.html'>official Streamsets documentation</a>).

 Finally, installation and setup of Elasticsearch and Kibana is <a target='\_blank'  href='https://www.digitalocean.com/community/tutorials/how-to-install-elasticsearch-logstash-and-kibana-elk-stack-on-centos-7'>well documented on Centos/RHEL</a>.